-While financial planning is not a replacement for sound financial advice or good accountancy practice, it is the beginning of good business practice and will provide you with peace of mind.
+While financial planning is not a replacement for sound financial advice or a good account, it is the beginning of good business practice and will provide you with peace of mind.

 Locate East Sussex has experts who are used to working with creatives.
 We also run free financial planning events for creative businesses to upskill.
 To find out when the next event is email email@example.com

 Universities and colleges in East Sussex are turning out some of the very best creative talent and collectively East Sussex College Group, the University of Brighton and the University of Sussex are kick-starting careers in all aspects of the creative, media and digital industries.